OE-FET/Origin-Scripts/README.md

 # Origin-Scripts
-LabTalk Scripts for automated data analysis of OFET and EG-OFET data, measured with the [Agilent-415X](https://github.com/OE-FET/Agilent-415X) LabVIEW programs.
-Compatible with Origin 2018 Pro or newer.
+This repository contains LabTalk Scripts for automated data analysis of OFET and EG-OFET data.
+It is compatible with Origin 2018 Pro or newer.

-## Quick notes
 For these scripts to work:
+- The data files need to have a certain internal structure.
+See the `Script examples` project file for examples.
+If the data were acquired using the [Agilent-415X](https://github.com/OE-FET/Agilent-415X) LabVIEW programs, then the scripts will work.
 - The data filenames have to be in a certain format.
 If the format is different the scripts will not work.
 See the `Data filenames` section for details.
 - The graph templates that the scripts use to plot the data have to have filenames in a certain format.
 If the format is different, or if the template does not exist, a generic template will be used but the scripts will work.